 Complete remaining checks and run up

 The exercise

 Follow through with the instructor on takeoff, and once safely airborne, assume control, identifying the climb attitude (which will be taught next lesson) and reference point to hold with the assistance of the instructor.

+Departure

-Follow the mission track to a height of 1500ft and once clear of the control area (if applicable) establish the aeroplane in straight and level flight.
+Follow the mission track to a height of 1500ft and once clear of the control area (if applicable) establish the aeroplane in straight and level flight at 70KIAS.
 Identify the horizon position relative to the dash and note the attitude when level.

+1st Leg

 The Instructor will demonstrate an attitude that is too high and an attitude that is too low.

 Configure the aeroplane, using PAT, in straight and level flight at normal cruising power.
 Once you have recognised the attitude, and noted that the wings are level and the aeroplane is in balance, the instructor will hand over control.

+2nd Leg

-The instructor will talk through establishing straight and level using P.A.T. and maintaining straight and level using LAI.
+The instructor will talk through establishing straight and level using P.A.T. and maintaining straight and level using ALAP.

 The instructor will make minor deviations away from straight and level and talk you through regaining it.
 Identify the effect of a marked imbalance.
 You should be able to 'feel' that the aeroplane is out of balance.

+3rd Leg

-Then identify a slight imbalance.
-This is much harder to 'feel' or detect, and that is why the balance ball is used to correct slight imbalances.
+The instructor will create, and you will identify, a slight imbalance.
+This is much harder to 'feel' or detect, and that is why regular reference of the balance ball is used to correct slight imbalances.

-You will practice regaining straight and level by disturbing the aeroplane in roll, pitch, trim and power.
-Each time completing the lookout technique, outside and inside.

-Once you are comfortable with regaining straight and level, set a Low power setting (14-18kW) and configure for S&L at 65 knots, and then again with a high power setting (20-24 kW) at 80-90 knots.
-Each time configuring for straight and level flight by adjusting the attitude, trim and remaining in balance.
+Final Leg

-On the return to the aerodrome, identify the local landmarks, and if available (non-controlled airspace) take note of the descending attitude, ready for the next lesson.
+On the return to the aerodrome, identify the local landmarks, and if available (non-controlled airspace) take note of the attitude and speed used on the approach configuration.

-Debrief and review your progress with the instructor, taking notes on areas of aptitude and areas of improvement focus in your skills development.
+Debrief and review your progress with the instructor, taking notes on areas of aptitude and areas of improvement in your skills development.

 Mission Time blocking

 Pre Flight Inspection 5 Min

 Control set and completion of startup checks 3 Min

 Total Apron time (approx.) 8 Min

 ENGAGE FLIGHT SWITCH

 Complete Taxi to run up point 3-7 Min

 Complete Run up and safety brief 3 Min

 Taxi to Holding point 2-4 Min

-Log Book time (On Ground) - 8-14 Min
+Log Book time

+(On Ground) - 8-14 Min

 Airborne sequence

-Take off and clear the traffic pattern/control area, Climb to 1500 ft

-Non controlled/ Controlled 3 Min/ 5-7 Min
+Take off and clear the traffic pattern/control area, Climb to 1500 ft @70KIAS Non controlled/ Controlled 3 Min/ 5-7 Min

-Attitude demonstration 1 Min
+1st leg Attitude demonstration @70KIAS 4 Min

-P.A.T.
-Demonstration 2 Min
+2nd leg P.A.T.
+Demonstration @70KIAS 5 Min

-Minor Deviations from S&L 3 Min
+3rd leg Minor Deviations from S&L @70KIAS 5 Min

-Low power S&L 3 Min

-High power S&L 3 Min

-Additional excercises (power permitting) 0-10 Min

-Return to Aerodrome 3-7 Min
+Return to Aerodrome

+6 7 mm

 Log Book time In Air 28 Min

 Taxi to charge location and shutdown procedure 3-7 Min

-Total Log Book time for

-Straight and Level training
+Total Log Book time for each Straight and Level training Mission

-Mission

 39-49 Min

+3-7 Min